bids-standard/bids-extensions/docs/schema.md

 The BIDS schema is a machine readable representation of the BIDS Standard written in [YAML](https://en.wikipedia.org/wiki/YAML).
-It is (by and large) the BIDS Specification, but written in a declaritive form.
+It is (by and large) the BIDS Specification, but written in a declarative form.
 For a full accounting of all methods, operators, and options provided to the user by the Schema we encourage you to look at the developer documentation contained within the source code here on [GitHub][schema_readme.md].